 Turn your MS Access application to a Web App

 Ready to start?
-Download an example for Microsoft Access and Thinfinity VirtualUI in the download link below:
+First check that you’re running the latest version of Thinfinity VirtualUI.
+Then download an example for web-enabling Microsoft Access and in the download link below:

 There are two things that you should take a look at from this demo: